Where do cruise ships dock in Grand Turk (or tender) @ googlemaps Grand Turk Cruise Center

 Turks & Caicos National Museum

-The small but fascinating Turks & Caicos National Museum is housed in Guinep House, on Front Street.
+The small but fascinating Turks & Caicos National Museum is housed in Guinep House, on Front Street in Cockburn Town.
 The museum introduces you to the history of the islands, with a number of displays showing the islands’ long and rich maritime history.
 One of the highlights is the Molasses Reef Wreck, the oldest European shipwreck found in the New World.
 The wreck was excavated in the 1980, though unfortunately this was a few years after a team of rogue divers had dynamited it in the hope of uncovering treasure.
 The museum displays the complete set of artifacts recovered from the wreck.

 Grand Turk Lighthouse